+Proposals will have the Proposers name and address in the upper left corner.
 The Proposals shall be addressed to:

-City of Homer, City Clerk 491 East Pioneer Avenue Homer, Alaska 99603
+City of Homer, City Clerk's Office 491 East Pioneer Avenue Homer, Alaska 99603

 Proposals shall be received at the office of the City Clerk until 4:00 PM, Date TBD.
+Any proposals not received by the date and time stated and marked with the City Clerk's Office stamp will not be considered.